RMDInc/LunaH_XC_FSW/README.md

 - Version 3.61 James updated the code and added the reportSuccesss/Failure commands to the utils file.
 These functions allow us to create a command SUCCESS/FAILURE packet when a function needs to report such.

 - Version 3.62 Graham merged James' code into the repository.
 Also added was a folder for TeraTerm macros which is in the commands/ folder.
 Each update will have a spot for the macro for that FSW level.

+- Version 3.621 Transition commit.

+- Version 3.63 Successfully merged the new code into the repository.